Somerset Tornado May 17 2025: Severe Damage & Rescue

 • West Virginia: Lincoln, Logan, Mingo, Putnam, Cabell, Mason, Wayne

-Cities under the surveillance include Somerset, Ashland, Athens, Logan, Huntington, and Point Pleasant, among others.
+Cities under surveillance include Somerset, Ashland, Athens, Logan, Huntington, and Point Pleasant, among others.

 Extent of Damage Still Being Assessed